greg-raven/hdc/_posts/2014-09-22-governor-brown-signs-protected-bike-lane-bill-car-fee-for-bike-paths.md

 Protected bike lanes have been [shown](https://usa.streetsblog.org/2014/06/02/get-ready-for-a-landmark-study-of-americas-protected-bike-lanes/) to increase the number of people bicycling on them, to make cyclists feel safer, and to decrease the number of wrong-way and sidewalk riders on streets that have them.

 The new law will also allow cities and counties to build cycletracks without [consulting Caltrans](https://sf.streetsblog.org/2014/01/31/govs-report-to-caltrans-get-out-of-the-way-of-protected-bike-lanes/), unless the facilities are built on state highways.
-[California cities that build protected bike lanes](https://la.streetsblog.org/2014/07/21/protected-bike-lanes-grow-in-ca-as-cities-face-down-old-concerns/) will have the option of using the standards to be developed by Caltrans or some other generally accepted standards, sparing them from Caltrans’ arduous approval process.
+[California cities that build protected bike lanes](https://la.streetsblog.org/2014/07/21/protected-bike-lanes-grow-in-ca-as-cities-face-down-old-concerns/) will have the option of using the standards to be developed by Caltrans or some other generally accepted standards, sparing them from Caltrans' arduous approval process.

 **Locals Can Now Pass Vehicle Fees to Build and Maintain Bikeways**